natgeo-wong/TropicalRCE/README.md

 ### B. Wind Shear

+We next attempted to see if adding vertical wind shear would help reduce the surface energy imbalance.
+In a manner similar to [Blossey et al. (2010)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2010JD014554), we nudged the average zonal winds to a sheared-wind profile, with zonal wind increasing linearly with height from 0 m/s at the surface to 5 m/s at 14 km height.
+We aim to see if this would allow us to spread cloud cover with height.
+Thus, instead of near-vertical cloud cover, the clouds would be sheared and therefore would be spread out more over the domain, which would block more shortwave radiation.

+The impact of adding vertical wind shear on the surface fluxes is shown in the table below.

 | Domain | Insol  | SST / K | Config | Net SW | Net LW | Sensible | Latent | SFC Bal |
 | :-: | :----: | :---: | :---: | :-----: | :----: | :----: | :----: | :-----: |
 | DTP | 1345.6 | 300.7 | 2D-1M | +274.38 | -67.39 | -10.32 | -85.91 | +110.77 |